LLNL/ExaCA/README.md

 cd ../
 ```

+Kokkos will forward the compilation flags and details to ExaCA automatically.

-### Build with external JSON
+### Building with external JSON
-If a custom build of the json library used for input files is needed (the automatic download does not work on some systems), first clone:
+By default, ExaCA will download the JSON library dependency used for input files.
+This automatic download does not work on all systems; a separate build of this library can be done instead.
+As with the dependencies described above, first obtain the source:
 ```
 git clone https://github.com/nlohmann/json
 ```